John Louis Emil Dreyer

-John Louis Emil Dreyer (13 February 1852 – 14 September 1926) was a Danish astronomer who spent most of his career working in Ireland.
+John Louis Emil Dreyer (13 February 1852 – 14 September 1926), also Johan Ludvig Emil Dreyer, was a Danish astronomer who spent most of his career working in Ireland.
 He spent the last decade of his life in Oxford, England.

 Life

 Dreyer was born in Copenhagen.
 His father, Lieutenant General John Christopher Dreyer, was the Danish Minister for War and the Navy.
 When he was 14 he became interested in astronomy and regularly visited Hans Schjellerup at the Copenhagen observatory.
 He was educated in Copenhagen, taking an MA in 1872.
 While the same university later awarded him a PhD, in 1874.
 But in 1874, at the age of 22, he went to Parsonstown, Ireland.
 There he worked as the assistant of Lord Rosse (the son and successor of the Lord Rosse who built the Leviathan of Parsonstown telescope).

 During 1878 he moved to Dunsink, the site of the Trinity College Observatory of Dublin University to work for Robert Stawell Ball.
 In 1882 he relocated again, this time to Armagh Observatory, where he served as Director until his retirement in 1916.
 In 1885 he became a British citizen.
 In 1916 he and his wife Kate moved to Oxford where Dreyer worked on editing the works of Tycho Brahe.

 He won the Gold Medal of the Royal Astronomical Society in 1916 and served as the society's president from 1923 until 1925.
 He died on 14 September 1926 in Oxford, where he is buried in Wolvercote Cemetery.

 A crater on the far side of the Moon is named after him.